Cray-HPE/docs-csm/operations/network/Gateway_Testing.md

    There are two options for doing this:

-   - Install the `docs-csm` RPM.
+   - Install the `docs-csm` and `libcsm` RPMs.

       See [Check for Latest Documentation](../../update_product_stream/README.md#check-for-latest-documentation).

-   - Copy over the following files from a system where the `docs-csm` RPM is installed:
+   - Copy over the following files from a system where the `docs-csm` and `libcsm` RPMs are installed:

       - `/usr/share/doc/csm/scripts/operations/gateway-test/gateway-test.py`
       - `/usr/share/doc/csm/scripts/operations/gateway-test/gateway-test-defn.yaml`